 AMSUS – Society of Federal Health Professionals

-AMSUS was founded in 1891, and later chartered by the US Congress in 1903.
-That charter outlined the objective the organization to “advance the knowledge of military surgery, medicine, and sanitation in the medical departments of the Army, the Navy, the Marine-Hospital Service and of the militia of different States, and to increase the efficiency of the different services by mutual association and the consideration of matters pertaining to the medico-military service of the United States in peace and war.”
-Since its inception, it has sponsored annual educational and networking meetings, brought together industry and government leaders, and provided a forum for federal healthcare agencies to interface with one another.
-AMSUS initially stood for the Association of Military Surgeons of the United States, but was later changed to The Society of Federal Health Professionals, although the acronym AMSUS still stands.
-Beginning as far back as the early years of the organization, international military medical personnel have been invited to participate.
-In fact, it was at the 28th meeting of AMSUS after World War I (1920 that US Navy Captain William S. Bainbridge, MD and Belgian Commander Medical Officer Jules Voncken
+The AMSUS Association was founded in 1891, and in 1903 was chartered by the U.S. Congress.
+This charter defined the organization’s purpose: “to advance the knowledge of military surgery, medicine and hygiene in the medical departments of the army, navy, naval hospital service and militia of the several states, and to increase the efficiency of the several services by mutual association and examination of matters pertaining to the medical-military service of the United States in time of peace and war”.
+Since its inception, AMSUS has sponsored annual training and networking meetings, brought together industry and government leaders, and provided a forum for federal healthcare agencies to communicate with each other.
+AMSUS was originally the Association of Military Surgeons of the United States, but was later renamed the Society of Federal Health Care Professionals, although the AMSUS acronym still stands.
+From the organization’s earliest years, international military medical personnel were invited to participate.